862 Heads vs 706 [What are the Differences in Cost, Performance, and Applications]

 However, it’s essential to understand that drag racing requires a significant level of engine modifications.
 As such, the 862 heads may need additional fine-tuning and modifications to fully realize their performance potential.

-One of the benefits of the 862 heads for drag racing is their ability to generate higher compression ratios, which translate to increased power and torque.
+One of the benefits of the 862 heads for drag racing is their ability to generate higher compression ratios, which translates to increased power and torque.

 Moreover, the smaller combustion chamber size can make it easier to calibrate the engine for optimal performance as it can provide better fuel efficiency and lower emissions.